 This July 2011 Scrum Guide is different from its predecessor, the February 2010 Scrum Guide.
 In particular, we have attempted to remove techniques or best practices from the core of Scrum.
 These will vary based on circumstance.
 We will be starting a “Best Practices” compendium to offer some of our experiences later.

-The Scrum Guide document the Scrumthat Jeff Sutherland and Ken Schwaber developed and have sustained for twenty + years.The Scrum Guide documents Scrum as developed and sustained for twenty + years by Jeff Sutherland and Ken Schwaber.
-Other sources provide you with patterns, processes, and insights about how the practices, facilitations, and tools thatthat complement the Scrum framework.
+The Scrum Guide documents Scrum as developed and sustained for twenty + years by Jeff Sutherland and Ken Schwaber.
+Other sources provide you with patterns, processes, and insights about how the practices, facilitations, and tools that complement the Scrum framework.
 These optimize productivity, value, creativity, and pride.

 Release notes covering the following differences between this and the February 2010 version will be published elsewhere, including discussions on: